 In applications like Cinebench and Compubench, it completely destroys the i5 4690K giving upto more than double performance in Compubench 1.5 (Bitcoin mining) and upto 40% more fps in CompuBench 1.5 (Video composition).

 This processor is a very good choice for future proofing your system as not only it will support any high end graphics card but it also opens doors for ddr4 builds which are faster and more power efficient.
-This processor used to cost a lot in past few months but now it’s affordable and costs just as same as i5 4690K.
-So if you are building a completely new PC, I won’t recommend the Haswell processors but at the same time upgrading from i5 4690K to i5 6600K is just a waste of money if you only want some increase in gaming performance.
+Now there is no reason you should be using the i5 haswell processors as the cost is equivalent.
+So if you are building a completely new PC, I won’t recommend the Haswell processors but at the same time upgrading from i5 4690K to i5 7600K or from i5 6600K to i5 7600K is just a waste of money if you only want a little increase in gaming performance.

-This is the very new intel sixth generation processor that is based upon 14nm architecture.
-It is more powerful than the i7 4790K and has better per watt performance.
-It used to be very expensive but now it costs same as i7 4790K.
-If you want to future proof your pc, then this processor is the best option right now and ddr4 memories.
+This is the very new intel 7th generation processor that is based upon 14nm architecture as the i7 6700K was based on.
+It is more powerful than the i7 4790K/i7 6700K and has better per watt performance.
+If you want to future proof your pc, then this processor is the best option right now and you will be able to use Z170 or Z270 motherboards as well.

-But still it’s hard to compare this processor to the i7 4790k for the price you pay for both the CPU’s.
-Both are good when it comes to gaming and you won’t be regretting buying either.
-But if you are building a completely new gaming pc from scratch, I will definitely be recommending this cpu over i7 4690K.
+But if you are building a completely new gaming pc from scratch, I will definitely be recommending this cpu over i7 4690K or i7 6700K.

 NOTE: Now as far as i7 6800K or i7 5820k are concerned, I don’t think they should be on the list.
 Many websites use those processors for just marketing purpose and astray the people for some revenue in the name of gaming.
 I have even seen people including i7 6950X in gaming processors list.
 I mean “Seriously”, that $1700 processor for gaming where you can buy a whole high end rig for that price?